 You must register to vote at least twenty days before any Town or State election or the Presidential Primary in order to vote.

-All precincts vote at the Middle School Gym, 88 Hayden Rowe Street (enter by Grove Street).
-For the November 6, 2012 State Election the polls are open from 6:30 a.m. to 8:00 p.m.
+All precincts vote at the Middle School Gym, 88 Hayden Rowe (enter by Grove Street).
+Polls are open at 7:00 am for all elections except for the November 8, 2016.
+The November 8, 2016 State Election the polls are open from 6:30 a.m. to 8:00 p.m.

 When you approach the check-in table, first tell the poll worker the name of the street where you live, the number of your residence and finally your name.